andrewginns/MSc-Project/Current_Problems.md

 ValueError: as_list() is not defined on an unknown TensorShape.
 ```
   * A dialogue has been opened with Movidius support about this https://ncsforum.movidius.com/discussion/865/conversion-of-frozen-tensorflow-graph-to-movidius-graph#latest

+  * Issue has been narrowed down to the Placeholder Tensor.
+This has the shape ?, 600,600,3 which the conversion tool seems to not like.

 ### 5. Quantized nodes give incorrect output in the model
 The GrafDef generated with a quantized_nodes transform applied produces incorrect output.
 The Quantised model (quant_quant.pb)